-- on-going motivation of our independent associates; - general economic conditions; - significant changes in the amount of commissions paid; - public perception and acceptance of the wellness industry; - public perception and acceptance of network marketing; - public perception and acceptance of our business and our products, including any negative publicity; - · the limited number of people interested in pursuing network marketing as a business; - our ability to provide proprietary quality-driven products that the market demands; and - · competition in recruiting and retaining independent associates.
+- on-going motivation of our independent associates; - general economic conditions; - significant changes in the amount of commissions paid; - public perception and acceptance of the wellness industry; - public perception and acceptance of network marketing; - public perception and acceptance of our business and our products, including any negative publicity; - the limited number of people interested in pursuing network marketing as a business; - our ability to provide proprietary quality-driven products that the market demands; and - competition in recruiting and retaining independent associates.

-2. The loss of key high-level independent associate leaders could negatively impact our associate growth and our revenue.
+The loss of key high-level independent associate leaders could negatively impact our associate growth and our revenue.

-As of December 31, 2019, we had approximately 169,000 active independent associates and preferred customer positions held by individuals who purchased our products within the last 12 months, of which 194 occupied the highest associate levels under our global compensation plan.
+As of December 31, 2022, we had approximately 145,000 active associates and preferred customer positions held by individuals who purchased our products and/or packs or paid associate fees within the last 12 months, of which 185 occupied the highest associate levels under our global compensation plan.
 These independent associate leaders are important in maintaining and growing our revenue.
 As a result, the loss of a high-level independent associate or a group of leading associates in the independent associates' networks of downlines, whether by their own choice or through disciplinary actions by us for violations of our policies and procedures, could negatively impact our associate growth and our revenue.

-3. Changes to our associate compensation arrangements could be viewed negatively by some independent associates, could cause failure to achieve desired long-term results and have a negative impact on revenue.
+Changes to our associate compensation arrangements could be viewed negatively by some independent associates, could cause failure to achieve desired long-term results and have a negative impact on revenue.